top of page

 Our Background

 In the fall of 1889, two years after the founding of Nebraska Wesleyan University, seven young women of similar ideals founded the first society of women on the Wesleyan campus.
-These women - Pauline Winter, Elsie Bromwell, Julia Taskett, Myrta Applebee, Grace Becker, Grace au Miller, and Blanche Martin - chose for the name of their society, Willard, in memory of Frances E. Willard, who was a symbol of perfect womanhood.
-Willard was the only society for women alone.
-They were socially affiliated with the Everetts now Zeta Psi, but they were two separate organizations...
-Willard for the women and Everett for the men.
+These women - Pauline Winter, Elsie Bromwell, Julia Taskett, Myrtle Applebee, Grace Becker, Grace Aumiller, and Blanche Martin - chose for the name of their society, Willard, in memory of Frances E. Willard, who was a symbol of perfect womanhood.
+She was President of the Women’s Christian Temperance Union and President of Northwestern Ladies College, which later became Northwestern University.

 Willard means many things to many women, but it first means a house whose halls and rooms have rung with laughter and shared many secrets, and whose doors have shut out the rest of the world while problems were met and solved.
 Willard is the OLDEST and LARGEST local sorority in the United States.
-Willard is a top sorority that has kept its members united for 120 years.
+Willard is a top sorority that has kept its members united for 134 years.